UW-Macrostrat/map-processing/README.md

 # Map processing
 Various scripts for working between and among GMUS/GMNA and Macrostrat

+## credentials.py
+Update this first.
+Everything else depends on it.

 ## mysql-to-pg.py
 1. Delete all CSVs in current folder
 2. Dump ````unit_strat_names````, ````strat_names````, ````units_sections````, ````intervals````, ````lookup_unit_intervals````, ````units````, and ````lookup_strat_names```` from MySQL to CSVs